-13.1.6.6 Where the casting is of complex design or where the finished mass exceeds 10 tonnes, at least two cast on test blocks shall be taken from the heaviest section, located as far as practicable from each other.
+13.1.6.5 Where the casting is of complex design or where the finished mass exceeds 10 tonnes, at least two cast on test blocks shall be taken, located as far as practicable from each other.
 Where castings are made from two or more casts, which are not mixed in a ladle prior to pouring, two or more of test blocks shall be provided corresponding to the number of casts involved.
-These shall be integrally cast at locations as widely separated as possible.
+These shall be attached to the casting or cast integrally on the castings at locations as widely separated as possible.

-13.1.6.7 For castings to which the requirements specified in paragraph 13.1.2.3 are applicable, the number and position of tests blocks shall be agreed with PRS having regard to the method of manufacture employed.

-13.1.6.8 Where a number of small castings of about the same size, each of which is under 1000 kg in mass, are made from one cast and heat treated in the same furnace charge, a batch testing procedure may be adopted using separately cast test blocks of suitable dimensions as specified in paragraph 13.1.6.3.
-At least one test block shall be provided for each batch of castings.

-13.1.6.9 Test blocks shall not be detached from the casting until the specified heat treatment has been complete and they have been properly identified.

-13.1.6.10 At least one tensile test specimen and one set of impact test specimens shall be taken from each test block.

-13.1.6.11 Preparation of test specimens and the procedures used for mechanical testing shall fulfil the relevant requirements specified in Chapter 2 of this Part.
+- 13.1.6.6 For castings to which the requirements specified in paragraph 13.1.2.3 are applicable, the number and position of tests blocks shall be agreed with PRS having regard to the method of manufacture employed. - 13.1.6.7 Where a number of small castings of about the same size, each of which is under 1000 kg in mass, are made from one cast and heat treated in the same furnace charge, a batch testing procedure may be adopted using separately cast test blocks of suitable dimensions as specified in paragraph 13.1.6.3.
+At least one test block shall be provided for each batch of castings. - 13.1.6.8 Test blocks shall not be detached from the casting until the specified heat treatment has been complete and they have been properly identified. - 13.1.6.9 At least one tensile test specimen and one set of impact test specimens shall be taken from each test block. - 13.1.6.10 Preparation of test specimens and the procedures used for mechanical testing shall fulfil the relevant requirements specified in Chapter 2 of this Part.
 Unless otherwise agreed, all tests shall be performed in the presence of PRS Surveyor.